HurlesGroupSanger/indelible/README.md

 **Note**: The above data resources will only work if you run InDelible using the the human GRCh37 reference.

+**Note**: All commands also take the command-line option `--config` which overrides the default config.yml path.
+The user can either change the default config.yml, or provide a path to a different file with this option.

 ### Using vr-runner

 InDelible comes packages with a script for use with the vr-runner packaged which automates the analysis of multiple